Increasing conversion rates by 20% with Viasox Website Redesign

 After showing initial designs and the results of the usertesting, discussion with the team and stakeholders halted production.
 Based on the findings the feedback from the initial prototype revealed the need to rebrand a specific product.
 The rebrand of the word Non-Binding into trademarked name EasyStretch™ required new image changes along with content writing.
 The change was incorporated because users had difficulty understand the word Non-Binding and it's purpose.

-Rollout was paused to incorporate the changes which allowed for more user testing and interviews to occur.
+Rollout was paused to incorporate the changes which allowed for more user testing and interviews to occur before finally updating the site.

 Next Steps